Levizar/pomodoro-my-first-react-app/README.md

 - Developping this project taught me lot about React:
     - I learned how to use hooks
     - I learned that I can directly use SASS and import it in my React components instead of importing "raw" CSS.
-    - I learned how to deploy react app on github
+    - I learned how to deploy react app on github (Thanks to [gitname](https://github.com/gitname/react-gh-pages/tree/gh-pages))

 ## How to test it: